 - (b) Separate and joint filers, single filers.
 If you are required to file a capital gains excise tax return, your federal income tax filing status may affect how you must file your capital gains excise tax return as follows: - (i) Spouses filing jointly.
 Spouses who file a joint federal income tax return for the taxable year must file a joint capital gains excise tax return for the same taxable year.
-Accordingly, if you are married, and file a joint federal income tax return with your spouse, you must file a joint capital gains excise tax return with your spouse. - (ii) Spouses filing separately.
+Accordingly, if you are married and file a joint federal income tax return with your spouse, you must file a joint capital gains excise tax return with your spouse. - (ii) Spouses filing separately.
 If a spouse files a separate federal income tax return for the taxable year, each spouse that owes capital gains excise tax must file a separate capital gains excise tax return for the same taxable year.
 Accordingly, if you are married and file a separate federal income tax return from your spouse, you must file a separate capital gains excise tax return. - (iii) State-registered domestic partners.
 State-registered domestic partners may file a joint capital gains excise tax return even if they filed separate federal income tax returns for the taxable year.
-Accordingly, if you are a state-registered domestic partner and file a separate federal income tax return from your partner, you may elect either to file a joint or separate capital gains excise tax return. - (iv) Single filers.
-Any individual that is not married and is not a state-registered domestic partner must file their capital gains excise tax returns as a single individual.
+Accordingly, if you are a state-registered domestic partner and file a separate federal income tax return from your partner, you and your partner may file either a joint capital gains excise tax return or separate capital gains excise tax returns. - (iv) Single filers.
+Any individual that is not married and is not a state-registered domestic partner must file their capital gains excise tax return as a single individual.